• Skip to primary navigation

 Gift Guides for Developmental Toys by Age

 Sneak peek: Finding developmentally appropriate toys for kids can be a challenge at times.
-These guides provide parents with ideas for developmental toys based on age and area of development
+These guides provide parents with ideas for developmental toys based on age and different types of play.

-After years of having “hit or miss” experiences in choosing toys for my kids, I decided to turn to the research.
-Yes, even when it comes to choosing developmentally appropriate toys, research can help us.
+After years of having “hit or miss” experiences in choosing toys for my kids, I decided to turn to research.
+Yes, even when it comes to choosing the right toy toys, research can help us.
 One of the keys to toy-buying success is focusing on developmental toys.
 Considering the age of your child and the skills they are learning can be key to making good toy choices.

 With that in mind, I’ve put together this list plus a series of guides that help you sort through child development toys by age, as well as certain skills we might want to foster such as social-emotional skills.